 At the end of the day, Venmo is NOT built for churches.
 The lack of recurring donations and donor reports also makes it far inferior to basically any giving platform.
 I would say Cash App would be the better option if you simply must use a P2P app for accepting donations.

-The only situation Venmo is a good tool for accepting church donations is if you're a pastor that's accepting occasional love offerings.
-Even then, you're still opening yourself up to taxes and being automatically 1099'd by Venmo once the donations go over a certain threshold.
+The only situation Venmo is a good tool for accepting charitable contributions is if you're a pastor that's accepting occasional love offerings.
+Even then, you're still opening yourself up to taxes and being automatically 1099'd by Venmo.
+It's really geared towards sending money to friends and is less of a payment option to be used for church donations.

 We love being a resource for churches!
 So we spent a whole hour chatting about the hundreds of online giving platforms and how to choose the right one for your church.
 The video below starts at the part where we cover Venmo, but be sure to check out the rest of the video to learn more!

-I'm not saying you should use ChurchTrac Online Giving.
+I'm not here to tell you what giving platform to use for your church.
 I'm just saying that there are so many better options you should consider.
-Using Venmo for your church's giving is like trying to write a multi-paragraph email with a cell phone when you have an open laptop right next to you.
+Using Venmo for church giving is like trying to write a multi-paragraph email with a cell phone when you have an open laptop right next to you.

 Sure, you can do it.
 But why would you?